 Podcasts are a great, strategic way to share your school’s messaging with internal and external communities.

-Kalix talked to Inez Merlyn Odem, host, writer and producer of Roots and Wings: Voices of Independent Schools, the podcast of La Jolla Country Day School (CA), where Odem has served as assistant head of school for enrollment management and outreach for the past ten years.
+Kalix talked to Inez Merlyn Odom, host, writer and producer of Roots and Wings: Voices of Independent Schools, the podcast of La Jolla Country Day School (CA), where Odom has served as assistant head of school for enrollment management and outreach for the past ten years.
 Through the podcast, she explores issues of relevance in independent school education ranging from testing and assessments to the role of the board of trustees.

 In this interview, she shares tips on creating and sustaining a podcast, as well as the need to always keep the school’s mission and message firmly in mind.